medblocks/medblocks-blog/_posts/2021-01-26-introducing-medblocks-ui.md

 5. Exporting and Importing
 You can export this UI configuration by going to the settings and clicking on Export.
 The Web templates and configuration changes you made are exported into a JSON file.

-I have exported mine, and it is available [here]().
+I have exported mine, and it is available [here](/assets/blog/medblocks-ui/MedblocksExport-2021-01-26T09_18_56.764Z.json).

+You can import this using the Import button.
+Note that all your other configuration will be rewritten.
+The app currently uses local storage on your browser to persist the configuration, so you can use the export/import function to test the same configuration on multiple devices too.

-{: .box-warning}
+{: .box-error}
-**Warning:** The exported files may include functions that execute in your browser.
+**Security Warning:** The exported files may include functions that execute in your browser.
 If it is from an untrusted source, please verify the following functions - `displayFunction`, `renderFunction`, `computeFunction` yourself before importing it to avoid XSS attacks.

 # Future direction
 - Add support for more data types.
+- Better support for elements with multiple cardinality.
 - Integrated SNOMED CT terminology searches.
 - Compile into web-components and publish to npm, with a guide for all major frameworks.